A Little Matter of Genocide

 A Little Matter of Genocide: Holocaust and Denial in the Americas 1492 to the Present (1997) is a book which was written by Ward Churchill.
 A Little Matter of Genocide surveys ethnic cleansing from 1492 to the present.
-Churchill compares the treatment of North American Indians to historical instances of genocide by communists in Cambodia, Turks against Armenians, and Europeans against the Gypsies, as well as Nazis against the Poles and Jews.
+Churchill compares the treatment of North American Indians to historical instances of genocide by Fascists in Cambodia, Turks against Armenians, and Europeans against the Gypsies, as well as Nazis against the Poles and Jews.

 Academic context

 Churchill has debated over the singularity of the Holocaust with historian Deborah Lipstadt.
 In a 1996 review of Lipstadt’s book which is titled Denying the Holocaust, Churchill defended the German philosopher Ernst Nolte, whom Lipstadt criticized for asserting that the Holocaust was a non-singular event.
 Churchill argues that the Holocaust was just one of many genocides, in opposition to Lipstadt, who argues that the Holocaust was a singular event.
 In A Little Matter of Genocide, Churchill accuses Lipstadt of denying the genocide of Native Americans, notwithstanding his respect for her work.
 Churchill argues that by claiming that the Holocaust cannot be equated to anything else in human history, citing its uniqueness, one does not recognize the genocide of Native Americans to be as morally despicable as the Holocaust, and one also denies the true nature of that genocide.